Kirui-Brian/file_metadata_analyser/REPORT_TEMPLATE.md

 4. **Metadata is dual-purpose** - Both an investigative tool and privacy concern
 5. **Awareness is crucial** - Education benefits all stakeholders

-The File Metadata Analyzer successfully bridges the gap between forensic investigation needs and privacy protection, serving as both a practical tool and an educational platform.
+The File Metadata Analyser successfully bridges the gap between forensic investigation needs and privacy protection, serving as both a practical tool and an educational platform.

 ---